likhitha-019/likhitha-019/README.md

 ---

-### 💡 Philosophy
+## 💡 Philosophy

-*"Technology becomes meaningful when it solves real-world problems.
+> *"Technology becomes meaningful when it solves real-world problems.
 My goal is to build intelligent, scalable, and impactful solutions through AI and software engineering."*

+---

+⭐ **Thanks for visiting my profile!
+Feel free to explore my repositories and connect with me.**